JohannesMP/com.johannesmp.compile/README.md

 I'd like to work on the following, time permitting:

 ## Bugs/Fixes
-- Scrolling problems when close to min-height of editors.
+- Scrolling problems when close to min-height of editors
-- Occasional errors when adding/removing files repeatedly.
+- Occasional errors when adding/removing files repeatedly
-- iOS scaling(viewport)
+- iOS scaling (viewport)
 - iOS scrolling (horizontal not wrapping or scrolling)
 - Disable buttons while document is still loading (for low-speed mobile connections)
 - General code smell; Need to pay of code debt of quick prototyping